metno/weatherapi-docs/doc/indexfiles.md

 This documents the use of index files for files delivered via api.met.no.

-**Summary: Data producers wanting to distribute data reliably must now generate metadata indexes for the datafiles to be delivered!**
+Summary: Data producers wanting to distribute data reliably must now generate metadata indexes for the datafiles to be delivered!
+{: .warning }

 Background
 ----------